BLACK SHEEP GATHERING RULES

 - ANIMALS ENTERED FOR SALE OR EXHIBIT ONLY CANNOT EXCEED 25% OF THE TOTAL NUMBER OF ANIMAL ENTRIES FROM ONE FARM.

-- Farm Display Pen (FDP): If you wish to put up a table or an elaborate display, you need to order a FDP ahead of time.
-You will find this on your Livestock Show Goat or Sheep Entry Form.
+- Farm Display Pen (FDP): If you wish to put up a table or an elaborate display, you need to order a FDP ahead of time, on the Livestock Show and Sale Entry Form.
 Displays may not intrude into the aisle.
 The cost is $25.
 It is the size of one animal pen.
 The FDP pen may contain up to 2 sheep or 3 goats, tables, chairs, large signs or items, examples of farm products, etc.; however, NO SALES of farm products other than animals are allowed in the barn unless exhibitors order a Farmer’s Market Pen.
 FDPs are assigned on a first-come, first-served basis AFTER all animal spaces are secured.
 FDP pens must be paid for at time of animal entry

 - Farmer’s Market Pen (FMP): Farm sales pens will be available to those showing animals for $75/farm sales pen, on a space-available basis.
 It is the size of one animal pen.
 Exhibitors must sell only value-added farm products and farm products.
 Displays may not intrude into the aisle.
 Sales of products, other than animals, can only be made from a Farmer’s Market Pen.
 FMPs are assigned on a first-come, first-served basis AFTER all animal spaces are secured.
 Please include $75 with your entries and designate this on your Livestock Show Goat or Sheep Entry Form.
 No sales of raw fleece or mohair allowed in your Farmer’s Market Pen.

-- No raw wool or mohair fleeces may be sold on the grounds except through the Wool and Mohair Show and Sale.
+- No raw wool or mohair fleeces may be sold on the grounds except through the Fleece Show and Sale.

-- Junior Sheep Show — 9am Sunday, June 25.
+- Junior Sheep Show — 9am, Sunday, July 1.
 This show is open to anyone up to 18 years of age and all breeds of sheep, both white and colored.
 All sheep entered must be registered with their appropriate association to the actual junior exhibitor who will be showing the sheep.
 Junior exhibitors may have the assistance of other youth ages 18 and under if they have more than one entry per class.
+Animals showing in the Junior Sheep Show may not have been shown in the Senior/Open Sheep Show.
 All General Rules and Livestock Rules apply.